 Occupational asthma can be subdivided into sensitiser-induced and irritant-induced subtypes.
 Approximately 90% of cases are classified as sensitiser-induced occupational asthma.
 Sensitisers are agents that induce an immunological response after repeated exposures.
-A range of workplace exposures can act as sensitisers.
-Irritant-induced occupational asthma is non-immune, resulting from exposure of the airways to irritant substances.
+Over 300 workplace agents have been described as causes of occupational asthma (see list here).
+Following development of sensitiser-induced occupational asthma, exposure to the inciting sensitiser will cause an asthma response, even at a low level of exposure.
+Irritant-induced occupational asthma is non-immune, resulting from exposure of the airways to irritant substances, typically at a high level such as following an industrial accident.

 Sensitisers can be subdivided into 2 types: